aamplugin/docs/src/plugin/protected-media-files/access-denied-redirect.md

 ## URI Access redirect

-The [URI Access](/plugin/advanced-access-manager/service/uri) service is designed to manage access to parts of your website that may not directly tight to the WordPress website.
+The [URL Access](/plugin/advanced-access-manager/service/url-access) service is designed to manage access to parts of your website that may not directly tight to the WordPress website.
 For example, you may choose to upload some stand-alone files directly to the `/wp-content/uploads` directory.
 This is where the _URI Access_ service can help you define your access controls.

 ![URI Access Redirect Rule](./assets/uri-access-redirect.png)